neurdb/neurbench/benchmarks/lcc/README_LCC.md

 # LCC (Learned Concurrency Control) Framework

-This document describes how to use the LCC benchmark functionality within the NeurBench framework.
+This document describes how to use the LCC benchmark functionality within the NRBench framework.

 ## Overview